How to Buy Land in Ontario: A Full Guide

 Land Loans

 You can get private financing to purchase land in Ontario.
-Vacant and raw land is risky for a lender since you are not directly attached to the land, compared to a residential mortgage where you can be at risk of losing your home if you miss your mortgage payments.
+This is the most straightforward and cheapest way to finance a land purchase.
+Vacant and raw land is risky for a lender since it has no money-making or residential buildings, which makes it a risky investment.
 Depending on the type of land, you will need to make a down payment of at least 30% to 50%.
+Your land will also go as collateral, meaning you may lose it if you stop paying your loan.

-Raw land will require a higher down payment, have higher interest rates, and will be harder to get a loan for.
-You may need to go through an Ontario private lender or a mortgage broker to get a land loan.
+Raw land requires a higher down payment, has higher interest rates, and is harder to get a loan for.
+You may need to go through a private lender in Ontario or an Ontario mortgage broker to get a land loan.

-Some lenders, such as First National, consider land loans to be under commercial financing.
-This means that they may require you to have cash flow from other properties or cash reserves.
+Some lenders, such as First National, consider land loans under commercial financing.
+This means they may require you to have a positive cash flow from other properties or cash reserves to be approved.

 HELOCs and Personal Loans

-Depending on how large the purchase is, you may choose to pay for the land using cash, a personal loan, a HELOC, or a combination of these.
-If you currently own a home, you may use a home equity line of credit to borrow money to purchase the land.
+Depending on the purchase size, you may pay for the land using cash, a personal loan, a HELOC, or a combination of these.
+If you own a home, you may take a home equity line of credit to purchase the land.

-You could also pay for the land purchase through a mortgage refinance on your current home or by getting a second mortgage on your home.
+You could also pay for the land purchase using a mortgage refinance on your current home, or you can get a second mortgage on your home.

 Seller Financing